 You have the choice to sue for up to $1,000 per violation or for a larger amount if you can prove that an FCRA violation caused you greater financial harm.
 The creditor is also responsible for your legal fees — you pay nothing no matter how much you recover.

-To learn more about defending your FCRA rights in New York, contact Daniel Cohen, PLLC in Brooklyn or Queens to schedule a consultation.
+To learn more about defending your FCRA rights in New York, contact Cohen & Mizrahi LLP in Brooklyn or Queens to schedule a consultation.